grafana/writers-toolkit/docs/sources/write/links/index.md

 ## Link to external pages

 Use the full URL.
-Include trailing slashes.
+Copy the URL as it is from the address bar.
+If it includes a trailing slash, include it; if it doesn't, don't.

 For example: